On Thursday 5th May 2016, Rotherham residents endorsed our Better Plan for the Future and returned 48 Labour councillors to implement it.

-It’s the most detailed plan we’ve ever set out at a council election: how we are investing in and reforming Children’s Services, how we will help to create jobs, invest in roads and the local environment, securing the housing that Rotherham needs, and changing the council.
+It was the most detailed plan we’d ever set out at a council election, detailing how we are investing in and reforming Children’s Services, how we will help to create jobs, invest in roads and the local environment, securing the housing that Rotherham needs, and changing the council.

 View the latest Rotherham Labour Party news articles below.